JetBrains/kotlin-web-site/pages/docs/reference/collection-elements.md

 As the [list definition](collections-overview.html) says, a list is an ordered collection.
 Hence, every element of a list has its position that you can use for referring.
 In addition to functions described on this page, lists offer a wider set of ways to retrieve and search for elements by indices.
-For more details, see [List specific operations](list-operations.html).
+For more details, see [List Specific Operations](list-operations.html).

 In turn, set is not an ordered collection by [definition](collections-overview.html).
 However, the Kotlin `Set` stores elements in certain orders.